 Will my surgery be painful?

 Local anesthesia will be administered with a tiny needle.
-At CFMS, we have have particular expertise in giving painless or minimally painful needles.
+At CFMS, we have particular expertise in giving painless or minimally painful injections.
 We are experts due to the huge volume of such cases we treat.

 Will I be put to sleep?